MLH/Building-Your-First-Flow-Application/README.md

 ```
 brew install flow-cli

 //Alternatively for Mac & Linux users, if you want to download from a pre-built binary, use the command below.
-Note: this will only work on x86-64.
+//Note: this will only work on x86-64.

 sh -ci "$(curl -fsSL https://raw.githubusercontent.com/onflow/flow-cli/master/install.sh)"